-- 1. Estimation of hardness and chloride content in water to check its suitability for drinking purpose. - 2.
+- 1. Estimate the hardness and chloride content in water to check its suitability for drinking purpose. - 2.
 Determine the rate constant of reactions from concentrations as a function of time. - 3.
-The measurement of physical properties like adsorption and viscosity. - 4.
+Measure the physical properties like adsorption and viscosity. - 4.
 Synthesize the drug molecules and check the purity of organic molecules by thin layer chromatographic (TLC) technique. - 5.
-Mesure the conductance and EMF values of solutions
+Measure the conductance and EMF values of solutions.